Multi-Scale Adaptive Network for Single Image Denoising: Conclusions

 \section{Conclusions}

 In this paper, we proposed MSANet with three neural blocks, \textit{i.e.}, AFeB, AMB, and AFuB, for single image denoising.
 Different from existing multi-scale architectures, MSANet considers not only the cross-scale complementarity but also the within-scale characteristics, thus boosting the recovery performance as verified in experiments.
-As this work could be regarded as finding the missing piece of multi-scale architecture design, we will explore other solutions to exploit the within-scale characteristics and investigate their effectiveness in broader tasks such as deblur, segmentation, etc.
+As this work could be regarded as finding the missing piece of multi-scale architecture design, we will explore other solutions to simultaneously exploit the within-scale characteristics and the cross-scale complementarity, and investigate their effectiveness in broader tasks such as deblur, segmentation.

-\textbf{Broader Impact Statement.} MSANet is a specifically designed architecture for supervised single image denoising, which requires intensive labor to collect a lot of noisy-clean image pairs and thus has the potential to make more opportunities for employment.
+\textbf{Broader Impact Statement.} MSANet is a specifically designed architecture for supervised single image denoising, which requires intensive labor to collect a lot of noisy-clean image pairs, and thus has the potential to make more opportunities for employment.
 However, MSANet is a general neural network and might be trained with uncertain data and used for uncertain purposes, such as watermark removal, which might prejudice the rights of others.
 Besides, MSANet involves a novel idea of multi-scale architecture design and might be used to design new networks for uncertain purposes.
 Moreover, the training and running of the model consume a lot of electricity causing carbon emission.